 - Restructuring the financing in a way that creates a payment that fits in your budget

 So while you can technically "afford" it now, in the end, it can add thousands of dollars and years of extra payments on your first car loan.
 So, instead of offering a monthly dollar amount, stick to the total price.
 If you're willing to pay $8,000 for the car, stick to $8,000 in the negotiation, plus taxes, title, and registration.
 If the car lists for $9,000, you can try to talk the price down to $8,000 or go elsewhere.
 If it lists for $8,000, try to get taxes and legal fees included in the price.

 It helps to bring an experienced buddy along to give you moral support, especially an older person who has purchased enough cars to last a lifetime.
 If you have an uncle who also knows mechanics and can look under the hood for you before you purchase, it can make buying your first car that much easier.

-You’re going to need insurance, and certain companies may not cut you the best deal.
+You’re going to need coverage by law, and certain companies may not offer the best deals for first-time car buyer insurance.
 Insurance providers like proven, predictable, stable drivers, because they pose less risk of a costly accident and payout.
 You, on the other hand, are a first-time buyer, young, and not as experienced.

 Every state has minimum requirements for liability coverage.
-Liability coverage is insurance that pays for injuries or damage you might cause other people and their property.
-If you live in Illinois, for example, you have to have coverage of at least:
+It is car insurance that pays for injuries or damage you might cause other people and their property.
+Your auto liability minimum requirements might look like this:

-If you go with a big brand company that spends millions on advertising every year, you'll probably overpay for car insurance.
-An independent agent, on the other hand, can compare lots of different policies and prices from all kinds of companies to find the one that offers you the most coverage for the best price.
-It's easy to see why independent is better.
+If you go with a big-brand company that spends millions on advertising every year, you'll probably overpay for car insurance.
+An independent insurance agent, on the other hand, can compare lots of different policies and prices from all kinds of companies to find the one that offers you the most coverage for the best price.